puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/config-api/kubelet-config.v1beta1.md

 pods during a node shutdown.
 This should be less than shutdownGracePeriod.
 For example, if shutdownGracePeriod=30s, and shutdownGracePeriodCriticalPods=10s,
-during a node shutdown the first 20 seconds would be reserved for gracefully terminating normal pods, and the last 10 seconds would be reserved for terminating critical pods.
+during a node shutdown the first 20 seconds would be reserved for gracefully terminating typical pods, and the last 10 seconds would be reserved for terminating critical pods.
 Default: &quot;0s&quot;</p>
 </td>